 - The Teglværkshavn area / South Harbour, City of Copenhagen.

 City Platform on Architecture , CopenhagenX 2006 - 2009

 As a project manager in the city of Copenhagen, Project Managed the City Platform on Architecture and Planning CopenhagenX in cooperation with the Danish Architectural Centre, Frederiksberg Municipality and the Foundation RealDania.

 Restructuring of public libraries and cultural services in Copenhagen 2006

-As a project manager from the Finance Administration in the City of Copenhagen, I was part of a cross municipal working group on the future of cultural activities.
-My contribution focused on a better offer that is targeted the social and demographic setting in the different districts, accessibility by children, youth and the elderly.
+As a project manager from the Finance Administration in the City of Copenhagen, I was part of a cross-municipal working group on the future of cultural activities in Copenhagen.
+My contribution focused on developing a better offer targeting the different districts' social and demographic settings and accessibility by children, youth and senior citizens.